inductiva/inductiva/docs-sources/swan/modeling-waves-in-polynyas/sections/section3.md

 - At higher vCPU counts, however, disabling hyper-threading leads to better performance and lower cost per hour.

 This trend suggests that contention for RAM access becomes a limiting factor when too many threads compete for shared hardware resources.

-(I think we should elaborate more on this) - Eunice

 ---
 **Notas do Luís para o Paulo**: